 What is a Product Sourcing Agent?

 If this is your first order from China or you rarely order, Australian Border Force recommends you use the services of a licensed customs broker to clear the goods.
-Making a mistake on the documentation is no excuse and your inexperience could make you liable for additional costs and delays in releasing the goods.
+Making a mistake on the documentation is no excuse and your inexperience could make you liable for additional costs and delays in releasing the shipment.

 The Importance of the Right Manufacturer